More than Just Books: The Grand Rapids Public Library

 Slightly hidden on the fourth floor, The Local History Department may not be known to everyone but it carries a wide range of historical materials relating to Grand Rapids dating back to the 1800s.
 Many people use this department as a resource for personal history, article or book research, or for school assignments.

 “This floor is just a treasure trove of information,” library assistant Colleen Alles said.
 “We have almost 500 archival collections, that number is growing allthe time.
-Tons of photographs, family histories and
+Tons of photographs, family histories and paper records.”

 The library has made an effort to have Spanish speaking staff as well as staff who are proficient in American Sign Language available at all times.
 GRPL also connects visually impaired patrons to the National Library Service for the Blind and Physically Handicapped through the Library of Congress.